shovoncse/webpack-babel-kit/README.md

-# webpack v4.4 babel 7.6 Stater Template
+# webpack v5.7 babel 7.6 Stater Template
-A starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
+A starter pack to build JavaScript applications using standards from ES5, ES6 & ESNEXT.
 It uses webpack, Babel and webpack-dev-server to compile and serve.
 It is fully compatible with Async/Await as it uses the Babel polyfill.

 ### Version
-1.2.0
+2.0.0

 ## Usage